freshtilledsoil/FTS-gulp/README.md

 With gulp running, saving a file within the `/src` folder will run the associated gulp task and update the `/dist` folder accordingly.

+## Developer
+FTS uses linter configs to ensure consistent code.
+The `gulp` task will watch JS and SCSS files and run a linting report every time they are changed.
+While this is helpful, sometimes it's nice to have an automated way to make the suggested changes.
+If you're using the Atom browser, install the following plugins:
+- linter-eslint
+- stylefmt
+- linter-stylelint

+The two linter plugins will allow you to see in real time in your editor any linting warnings and errors.
+When you want to try an automated fix,open the command panel (shift cmd P) and then run:
+`stylefmt: execute` or `Linter Eslint:Fix File`

+For now, this solution is preferred instead of a gulp task so the developer still has final say over the file format.

 ## Tasks

 ### serve()